security-notes/infobyte-faraday-wiki/Searcher.md

     -o OUTPUT, --output OUTPUT Choose a custom output directory -l LOG, --log LOG     Choose a custom log level

-This tool has some options, that can be printed with the following command line

 ## How it works?
-Searcher needs a rules list to be used, these rules allows to determinate concepts such as, specific object to select and actions that will be executed, if some conditions are met inside the current faraday workspace.
+Searcher needs a rules list to be used, these rules allows to determinate concepts such as, specific object to select and actions that will be executed, if some conditions are met inside the current Faraday workspace.
-Basically a rule has a structure like this:
+Basically, a rule has a structure like this:

     [OBJECT]
     [IF]